zwettemaan/CRDT_ES/scripts/README.md

 For example, you might use one account that you keep for your own personal use, and one or more additional accounts that you could use for ordering embeddable _Creative Developer Tools_ activations to pass on to your customers or colleagues.

 Always make sure your account is unlocked.
-If you did not save your unlock code, you will need to re-enter the code in _License Manager_.
+If you did not save your unlock code, you will need to re-enter the code in _PluginInstaller_.

 ### Fetch Product Info

-Use the _Store_ window in the _License Manager_, and browse into the _Rorohiko_ Catalog in order to add the product information for the software to be acquired.
+Use the _Store_ window in the _PluginInstaller_, and browse into the _Rorohiko_ Catalog in order to add the product information for the software to be acquired.

 Click one of the entries for `Creative Developer Tools` (free trial or commercial activation code).
-This will open the _Order a License_ window in the _License Manager_.
+This will open the _Order a License_ window in the _PluginInstaller_.

 ### Create an Order